sig-gis/Liberia_NSC_ForestMonitoringTraining/04_class_SEPAL/00_agenda.md

 ---
 layout: page
-title: "Introduction to Google Earth Engine 1"
+title: "Classification with SEPAL"
-permalink: /intro-gee-1
+permalink: /04_class_SEPAL
 has_children: True
-nav_order: 23
+nav_order: 5
 ---

-# Introduction to Google Earth Engine 1
+# Classification with SEPAL

 Navigate through the different lesson sections by using the menu on the lefthand side or the table of contents below.